by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

 “Some kind of trap!”
 The Legionary quickly withdrew his expandable battle staff and prepared to defend himself against the onslaught of lizards.
 “Grax was expecting some resistance!”
 One leaped toward him.
 The hero swung, swatting the creature in the snout and knocking it away.

 The Legionary frowned.
-“Looks like you spoke too soon, friend,” he said.
+“Looks like you spoke too soon, amico,” he said.
 For each monster they knocked back, another replaced it, but each replacement was larger and more fierce than the last.

 Jack noticed it, too.
 “Themselves are getting rather big, aren’t they?” he said.
 “Well, I can still give ’em a good thumping!”
 The Irish hero struck another.
 “Lie down, ye plaguey spalpeen.”